awsdocs/amazon-chime-user-guide/doc_source/chime-organizer-call-controls.md

 # Host a Meeting<a name="chime-organizer-call-controls"></a>

-The host, or meeting organizer, can perform additional actions during a meeting\.
-The controls are available above the **Chat** window or in the **More** menu\.
+The meeting host or delegate can perform additional actions during a meeting\.
+The controls to perform these actions are available above the **Chat** window or in the **More** menu\.

-The host can perform the following muting actions from the audio icon or the **More** menu:
+The meeting host or delegate can perform the following muting actions from the audio icon or the **More** menu:
 + **Mute All Others** \- Mutes meeting attendees\.
 Use this to eliminate an echo or external noise\.
 Attendees are able to unmute themselves to resume audio\.
 + **Disable Attendee Unmute** \- Meeting attendees are not able to unmute themselves\.
 + **Enable Attendee Unmute** \- Returns unmute control to meeting attendees\.

-The host can perform the following recording actions:
+The meeting host or delegate can perform the following recording actions:
 + Start and stop recording the meeting by choosing the record icon, or by choosing the **More** menu, **Stop Recording**\.
 **Note**
 Meeting attendees receive an update that the meeting is no longer being recorded\.